peitaosu/Diplomatist/README.md

 ## Before Use

+*LoopbackCapture*

 Compile LoopbackCapture under `/LoopbackCapture` and set the path of `LoopbackCapture.exe` as `Loopback_Capture_Path` in `diplomatist.py`.

 `/LoopbackCapture` folder included 3 solutions of win32, one console application written by C++, one console application written by C# (recommended) and another one is a .dll library written by C#.

 In Unix/Linux/MacOS, please find replacement tools to capture the loopback.

+*Credentials*

+Most of APIs (such as Google Cloud API, Bing API and Houndify API) required a credentials to use the API.
+You can register a account in the website and get the credentials file or keys.
+Most of them have some free quota each month.

 ## Usage
    ```